About Information Technology Services

 Services for students include public PC laboratories (called "Pods"), located in the "Information Commons" in the University and Science Libraries, University Downtown Center, Science II, Science III, Academic A, the Center for Academic Excellence and some residence halls.
 Residence hall rooms provide both wired and wireless high-speed ethernet and internet connections for all students living on campus, and student residence hall consultants provide support for students in each residence hall.
 Secure, virtual private network connections to campus are available to off-campus students and staff, and a campus-wide wireless network serves mobile campus users.

 All faculty, staff and students receive a free e-mail account and disk space for a personal web page and network storage upon enrollment, and all students are encouraged to use the computer as an appropriate and flexible tool for liberal arts education.
-All general classrooms have basic audiovisual equipment and Internet connections; more than 80 percent are "laptop ready", with permanently installed data or video projection equipment, and approximately 20 percent offer full multimedia capability.
-Approximately 10 percent of classrooms offer installed video capture equipment in support of distance learning.
-The campus is fully networked and the University is a member of the Internet2 Consortium.
+All general classrooms have basic audiovisual equipment and Internet connections; and many are "laptop ready", with permanently installed data or video projection equipment offering full multimedia capability.
+A large portion of classrooms also have video capture equipment in support of distance learning.
+The campus is fully networked and the University is a member of the Internet2 Consortium and also provide access to eduroam.

 With these resources, students, faculty and staff find that information technology enriches many aspects of the curriculum, and IT solutions to new challenges are readily available.